IT-WIBRC/dev-tools/README.md

   - `never-refresh`: Use the local cached template without checking for updates.
   - `daily` (default): Refresh the cache only once every 24 hours.
 - **Seamless Internationalization (i18n):** The CLI supports multiple languages, with all commands and descriptions dynamically translated.
 It will automatically use the language defined in your configuration files or **detect your system's language as a fallback** for a seamless out-of-the-box experience.
-- **Centralized Settings:** Manage your preferred package manager (npm, yarn, pnpm, bun, deno) and cache strategy with a single command.
+- **Centralized Settings:** Manage your preferred package manager (npm, yarn, pnpm, bun) and cache strategy with a single command.

 ---